Scriptor25/ScriptOS/README.md

 With ScriptOS I try to make my own fully custom x86 compatible Unix-like operating system.

+A large part of the system is written in modern C++ (sorry [Linus](https://github.com/torvalds)), but things like the "bootloader" and some others you just simply cannot do in higher level languages are written in assembler.

 ## Features

 Here some goals / features the OS supports / will support: